utkarsh-alpuria/MultiBOTs-App/README.md

 1. Clone the project.
 2. Open the project folder in a code editor.
-3. In the code editor terminal, run the command pip install -r requirements.txt.
+3. In the code editor terminal, run the command `pip install -r requirements.txt`.
 4. Create accounts on [Hugging Face](https://huggingface.co/), [Cohere](https://cohere.com/), and [LangChain](https://www.langchain.com/), and generate your personal API keys or tokens on all platforms.
 5. Copy your created HuggingFace API token, Cohere API key, and LangChain API key from the platforms.
-Inside the .env file, replace "your HuggingFace API key", "your Cohere API key", and "your LangChain API key" respectively as strings, and save the changes.
+Inside the `.env` file, replace `"your HuggingFace API key"`, `"your Cohere API key"`, and `"your LangChain API key"` respectively as strings, and save the changes.
-6. In the terminal, ensure that you are in the project folder, and run the command streamlit run AskBot.py.
+6. In the terminal, ensure that you are in the project folder, and run the command `streamlit run AskBot.py`.
 7. The app will launch in your browser.